Premium Reconciliation

 The Premium Reconciliation program is an inspection of submitted insurer and agent/IPC policy information to find “variances and verify that all taxes, service fees, and assessments have been paid correctly.

-As Florida eligible surplus lines insurers submit policy data to FSLSO, the system automatically “matches” its correlating policy information submitted by Florida surplus line agents or Independently Procured Coverage (IPC) filers regarding the same policy.
-Information is linked based on several factors including policy number, premium amount, insurer name, and effective date.
+As Florida eligible surplus lines insurers and agents submit policy data to FSLSO, our system automatically "matches" information from both parties on correlating policies.
+Information is linked based on several factors, including policy number, premium amount, insurer name, and effective date.

 As an example, Agent John Doe submits policy information on a Commercial Property policy written through XYZ Insurance Company.
-XYZ Insurance Company is also required by Florida Statute to file policy information regarding the Commercial Property policy written with Agent John Doe.
+XYZ Insurance Company is also required by Florida Statute to file policy information regarding the Commercial Property policy written by Agent John Doe.
 Both parties submit policy information for the risk and is “matched” and reconciled through FSLSO’s database.

 There are times when policy information submitted by the insurer does not match with a surplus lines agent or IPC filing.
-At this point, the Premium Reconciliation staff works to find the appropriate corresponding policy information to match up with the insurer filing.
+At this point, the Premium Reconciliation staff works to find the appropriate corresponding agent or IPC policy information to match up with the insurer filing.
+The Premium Reconciliation staff primarily uses four components to match insurer filings with agent and IPC filings including:

-• Policy number
+- Policy number

-• Premium amount
+- Premium amount

-• Effective date
+- Effective date

-• Insurer name
+- Insurer name

-Staff will then contact the responsible party to inquire if the matching policy filing was made and to request the confirmation number for the policy in question if it was filed.
+Staff will then contact the responsible party to inquire if the matching policy filing was made and request the confirmation number for the policy in question if it was filed.
 If necessary, the Premium Reconciliation staff may also request that the agent or IPC filer provide additional documentation.

 If the policy submission has not been made, the Premium Reconciliation staff will request it be done at the earliest convenience to avoid any late payment penalties that could accrue.
 The Premium Reconciliation staff has up to 180 days to reconcile the outstanding policy before it is referred to the Department of Financial Services or the Office of Insurance Regulation.